Lewis Hamilton: Business

-In September 2020, Hamilton launched X44 to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
+In September 2020, Hamilton launched Team X44 to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
 The X44 team finished 2nd in the inaugural Extreme E championship, behind Nico Rosberg's RXR team.
 In January 2022, X44 were crowned inaugural winners of Extreme E Sustainability Award.
 The team won the 2022 Championship in the final race of the season, beating RXR, who were disqualified from the race.

-In August 2022, Hamilton joined the newly-established ownership group of the National Football League's Denver Broncos.
+In August 2022, Hamilton joined the ownership group of the National Football League's Denver Broncos.

+In 2023, Lewis Hamilton co-founded Almave, a non-alcoholic blue agave spirit brand.
+Pernod Ricard acquired a minority stake to support global distribution.

 Personal life

 In 2017, Hamilton told the BBC that he had become vegan because "[a]s the human race, what we are doing to the world ... the pollution [in terms of emissions of global-warming gases] coming from the amount of cows that are being produced is incredible.
 The cruelty is horrible and I don't necessarily want to support that and I want to live a healthier life."
 In 2018 he was named the PETA Person of the Year for his vegan activism.
-In 2018, Hamilton said in an interview that he gave up drinking "a while ago".
-His racing number has always been 44 because when he started racing at age 8 his father's red Vauxhall Cavalier had the number plate "F44" and it was his father's idea to use it.
+The same year Hamilton said in an interview that he gave up drinking "a while ago".